DevDrupal33/display_builder/docs/tests.md

 Tests are located in `tests/src/Playwright/Tests`.

+## Local installation

-To install Playwright run from this module folder:
+If your system match [requirements](https://playwright.dev/docs/intro#system-requirements), you can install Playwright run from this module folder:

 ```shell
 npm install
 npx playwright install --with-deps
 ```

+## Local tests

-Tests run in ci, they can run locally in 2 modes, with an integrated Drupal installation for tests or just on a local installed Drupal.
+Tests are made to run in ci, they can run locally in 2 modes, with an integrated Drupal installation for tests or just on a local installed Drupal.

-For local tests, some modules must be enabled:
+For local tests, some modules **MUST** be enabled:

 - layout_builder
 - display_builder_test